 The Israelites sometimes thought of lightning bolts as arrows that God shot.
-(See: Simile) blow the trumpet The trumpets were rams' horns.
+(See: Simile (p.316)) (See: Simile (p.316)) blow the trumpet The trumpets were rams' horns.
 People blew into them to give signals in battle and on other occasions.
 Here the trumpet is blown as a military signal. will advance with the storms from Teman Team was located to the south of Judah.
 The Israelites sometimes thought of God as traveling on violent storms coming from the south.
-Alternate translation: "will march from Teman with the storm winds" they will devour them "the people of Judah will devour their enemies" will devour To completely defeat enemies is spoken of as devouring them as a wild animal eats its prey.
-Alternate translation: "will completely defeat" (See: Metaphor) ULT 15 Yahweh of hosts will defend them, and they will devour them and defeat the stones of the slings.
-Then they will drink and shout like men drunk on wine, and they will be filled with wine like bowls, like the corners of the altar. defeat the stones of the slings Slings to throw stones were a common weapon in the days of Zechariah.
+Alternate translation: "will march from Teman with the storm winds" they will devour them Alternate translation: "the people of Judah will devour their enemies" will devour To completely defeat enemies is spoken of as devouring them as a wild animal eats its prey.
+Alternate translation: "will completely defeat" (See: Metaphor (p.289)) (See: Metaphor (p.289)) defeat the stones of the slings Slings to throw stones were a common weapon in the days of Zechariah.
 Here the "stones of the slings" represent the soldiers who were using them to attack Israel.
-Alternate translation: "defeat the enemies who attack them with slings and stones" (See: Metonymy) Then they will drink and shout like men drunk on wine The people of Judah will shout and celebrate their victory over their enemies as if they were noisy drunks.
-Alternate translation: "Then they will shout and celebrate their victory as loudly as if they were drunk" (See: Simile) they will be filled with wine like bowls This probably refers to the bowls that the priests used to carry animal's blood to the altar.
-Alternate translation: "they will be as full of wine as the basins with which priests carry blood to the altar" (See: Simile and Assumed Knowledge and Implicit Information) like the corners of the altar Altars had projecting corners that were drenched in animal blood.
-Alternate translation: "they will be drenched as the corners of the altar are covered in blood" (See: Simile and Assumed Knowledge and Implicit Information) General Information:

-In verses 14-16, Zechariah describes how Yahweh will rescue Israel from their enemies.
-God will rescue them ... as the flock of his people ULT 16 So Yahweh their God will rescue them on that day, as the flock of his people.
-They are the jewels of a crown that will shine on his land.
-The people of Israel are spoken of as if they are God's sheep that he cares for and protects.
-(See: Simile) They are the jewels of a crown The people of Israel are spoken of as if they were the expensive jewels in the crown of a king that show how glorious he is.
-Alternate translation: "They will be like beautiful stones in a crown" (See: Metaphor) How good and how beautiful they will be!
+Alternate translation: "defeat the enemies who attack them with slings and stones" (See: Metonymy (p.295)) (See: Metonymy (p.295)) Then they will drink and shout like men drunk on wine The people of Judah will shout and celebrate their victory over their enemies as if they were noisy drunks.
+Alternate translation: "Then they will shout and celebrate their victory as loudly as if they were drunk" (See: Simile (p.316)) (See: Simile (p.316)) they will be filled with wine like bowls This probably refers to the bowls that the priests used to carry animal's blood to the altar.
+Alternate translation: "they will be as full of wine as the basins with which priests carry blood to the altar" (See: [[rc:///ta/man/translate/figs-explicit]]) (See: Simile (p.316)) like the corners of the altar Altars had projecting corners that were drenched in animal blood.
+Alternate translation: "they will be drenched as the corners of the altar are covered in blood" (See: [[rc:///ta/man/translate/figs-simile]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Simile (p.316)) General Information: General Information: In verses 14-16, Zechariah describes how Yahweh will rescue Israel from their enemies.
+God will rescue them & as the flock of his people The people of Israel are spoken of as if they are God's sheep that he cares for and protects.
+(See: Simile (p.316)) (See: Simile (p.316)) They are the jewels of a crown The people of Israel are spoken of as if they were the expensive jewels in the crown of a king that show how glorious he is.
+Alternate translation: "They will be like beautiful stones in a crown" (See: Metaphor (p.289)) (See: Metaphor (p.289)) How good and how beautiful they will be!